Cantabria

 There are also bigger reductions that those ruled by the State law for disabled people.

-There is a deduction of 100% of the total amount to be paid by ascendants, descendants or spouses.
+• Ascendants, descendants and the spouse benefit from a deduction of 100% of the total amount to be paid.
 The same deduction will benefit legal guardians appointed judicially or those who prove they have lived with the deceased for the two years preceeding death.

 In Cantabria there are peculiarities related to the reduction of value of the house which has been the habitual residence of the deceased and in the acquisition of an individual enterprise, professional business or share in a company.